atharsefid/fold/tensorflow_fold/g3doc/py/td.md

 Note: Functions taking `Block` arguments can also take anything accepted by [`td.convert_to_block`](#td.convert_to_block).
-Functions taking `ResultType` arguments can can also take anything accepted by [`td.convert_to_type`](#td.convert_to_type).
+Functions taking `ResultType` arguments can also take anything accepted by [`td.convert_to_type`](#td.convert_to_type).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->